spinnaker/spinnaker.github.io/guides/user/pipeline/triggers/github/index.md

 You need the following:

-* A GitHub repository either under your user, in an organization, or user's account that you have permission to publish commits to.
+* A GitHub repository, either under your user account or in an organization or user's account that you have permission to publish commits to.

   This will be referred to as `$ORGANIZATION/$REPOSITORY` from now on (e.g.